Al-Zahra Mosque (Los Angeles)

-Al-Zahra Mosque is one of the Shiite (Shia) mosques of the United States of America that was founded in 1990 in the city of Los Angeles, California.
-This Shi'i mosque has been a place for Shia Muslims in order to meet the needs of the Los Angeles Shi'a community since its founding date.
+Al-Zahra Mosque is a Twelver Shia mosque, located in the city of Los Angeles, California, in the United States.
+The Shi'i mosque was founded in 1990, to meet the needs of the Los Angeles Shi'a community.

+History

-According to "Seyyed-Ruhollah Jayedi" the head of the Al-Zahra mosque: This mosque may be the first Shi'a mosque or among the first Shia mosques in America; and some other Islamic centers in the city of Los-Angeles are considered to be a branch from this mosque.
+According to Seyyed-Ruhollah Jayedi, head of the Al-Zahra mosque, the mosque may be the first Shi'a mosque or among the first Shia mosques in America; and some other Islamic centers in the city of Los-Angeles are considered to be a branch of this mosque.
 Al-Zahra Mosque was built by an Iraqi businessman—named Hakim in 1990.

 The name of Al-Zahra Mosque is taken from the name of Fatimah Zahra—the daughter of the Islamic prophet, Muhammad.
 Among the daily/weekly programs of Al-Zahra mosque are as follows: daily prayers, Friday-prayer (per Friday), Dua-Kumayl, Dua-Tawassul, and so on.